-- 14.1 Parents/carers at Fairfax Academy are regularly reminded to update their child's individual health care/management plan if their child has a medical emergency or if there have been changes to their symptoms (getting better or worse), or their medication and treatments change. - 14.2Every student with an individual health care/management plan at Fairfax Academy has their plan discussed and reviewed at least once a year.
+- 14.1.
+Parents/carers are regularly reminded by their child's academy to update their child's individual health care/management plan if their child has a medical emergency or if there have been changes to their symptoms (getting better or worse), or their medication and treatments change. - 14.2.
+Every student with an individual health care/management plan has their plan discussed and reviewed at least once a year.

-15 Storage and access to individual health care/management plans
+15. Storage and access to individual health care/management plans

-- 15.1Parents/carers and students at Fairfax Academy are provided with a copy of the student's current agreed individual health care/management plan. - 15.2 Individual health care/management plans are kept in a secure central location at the academy. - 15.3Apart from the central copy, information is also displayed in the first aid room and reception, including a photograph, details of the condition and what to do in an emergency (agreed by the student and parents/carers).
-These copies are updated at the same time as the central copy. - 15.4All members of staff who work with groups of students have access to the individual health care/management plan of students in their care. - 15.5When a member of staff is new to a student group, for example due to staff absence, the academy makes sure that they are made aware of (and have access to) the individual health care/management plans of students in their care.
-Plans are made available through SIMs. - 15.6 Fairfax will ensure that all staff protect student confidentiality. - 15.7Fairfax will seek permission from the student and parents/carers before sharing any medical information with any other party, such as when a student takes part in a work experience placement.
+15.1.
+Parents/carers and students are provided with a copy of the student's current agreed individual health care/management plan by the academy.

+- 15.2.
+Individual health care/management plans are kept in a secure central location at the academy. - 15.3.
+Apart from the central copy, information is also displayed in the first aid room and reception, including a photograph, details of the condition and what to do in an emergency (agreed by the student and parents/carers).
+These copies are updated at the same time as the central copy. - 15.4.
+All members of staff who work with groups of students have access to the individual health care/management plan of students in their care. - 15.5.
+When a member of staff is new to a student group, for example due to staff absence, the academy makes sure that they are made aware of (and have access to) the individual health care/management plans of students in their care.
+Plans are made available through SIMs. - 15.6.
+Academies will ensure that all staff protect student confidentiality. - 15.7.
+Academies will seek permission from the student and parents/carers before sharing any medical information with any other party, such as when a student takes part in a work experience placement.

-16 Use of individual health care/management plans
+16. Use of individual health care/management plans

-- 16.1 Individual health care/management plans are used by Fairfax Academy to: - 16.1.1 Inform the appropriate staff and supply teachers about the individual needs of a student with a medical condition in their care. - 16.1.2 Identify common or important individual triggers for students with medical conditions at the academy that bring on symptoms and can cause emergencies.
-The academy uses this information to help reduce the impact of common triggers. - 16.1.3 Ensure the academy's local emergency care services have a timely and accurate summary of a student's current medical management and health care in the event of an emergency. - 16.1.4 Remind parents/carers of students with medical conditions to ensure that any medication kept at academy for their child is within its expiry dates.
+- 16.1.
+Individual health care/management plans are used by each academy to: - 16.1.1.
+Inform the appropriate staff and supply teachers about the individual needs of a student with a medical condition in their care. - 16.1.2.
+Identify common or important individual triggers for students with medical conditions at the academy that bring on symptoms and can cause emergencies.
+The academy uses this information to help reduce the impact of common triggers. - 16.1.3.
+Ensure the academy's local emergency care services have a timely and accurate summary of a student's current medical management and health care in the event of an emergency. - 16.1.4.
+Remind parents/carers of students with medical conditions to ensure that any medication kept at academy for their child is within its expiry dates.
 This includes spare medication.

-17 Education and learning
+17. Education and learning

-- 17.1Fairfax ensures that students with medical conditions can participate in all aspects of the curriculum and ensures that appropriate adjustments and extra support are provided. - 17.2If a student is missing a lot of time because of their medical condition then they may have limited engagement or frequently feel tired.
-All staff should understand this. - 17.3Students with medical conditions who are finding it difficult to keep up with their studies are referred to the SENCO.
+- 17.1.
+FMAT ensures that students with medical conditions can participate in all aspects of the curriculum and ensures that appropriate adjustments and extra support are provided. - 17.2.
+If a student is missing a lot of time because of their medical condition then they may have limited engagement or frequently feel tired.
+All staff should understand this.

+17.3.
+Students with medical conditions who are finding it difficult to keep up with their studies are referred to the SENCO.
 The SENCO will consult with the student, parents/carers and the student's health care professional to ensure the effect of the student's condition on their school work is properly considered.

-18 Sporting activities
+18. Sporting activities